cairo-book/cairo-book/src/ch103-05-oracle-interactions.md

 # Oracle Interactions

 This section focuses on the concept of bringing off-chain data to the Starknet blockchain using oracles.
 Oracles are third-party services that serve as intermediaries, securely transmitting external data, such as asset prices, weather information, or other real-world data, to blockchains and smart contracts.
-It also provides practical examples and code snippets demonstrating how developers can interact with a specific oracle named Pragma on Starknet network, covering topics like querying and handling price data, and verifiable random function (VRF) to generate random numbers.
+It also provides practical examples and code snippets, including how to use [Pragma price feeds](https://docs.pragma.build/Resources/Starknet/data-feeds/consuming-data) and [Cartridge VRF](https://github.com/cartridge-gg/vrf) for verifiable random numbers in games.

+For further reading:

+- Pragma Oracle price feeds: https://docs.pragma.build/Resources/Starknet/data-feeds/consuming-data
+- Cartridge VRF overview and usage: https://github.com/cartridge-gg/vrf